-ELECTION OF CLASS III DIRECTORS
+ELECTION OF CLASS II DIRECTORS

 Our Board of Directors is divided into three classes.
 Each class has a three-year term.
-Each director holds office for the term to which he or she is elected and until his or her successor is duly elected and qualified.
+Each director holds office for the term to which he is elected and until his successor is duly elected and qualified.
 Vacancies on the Board of Directors may be filled by persons elected by a majority of the remaining directors.
 A director elected by the Board of Directors to fill a vacancy in a class, including any vacancies created by an increase in the number of directors, shall serve for the remainder of the full term of that class or until the director's successor is duly elected and qualified.

 The Board of Directors has five members.
-There are two members of the class of directors whose term expires in 2020 (Class III), Messrs.
-Ross and Anstiss.
-If elected at the Annual Meeting, each nominee will serve until the 2023 Annual Meeting of Stockholders or until his successor is elected and qualified or, if sooner, until his death, resignation or removal.
+There are two members of the class of directors whose term expires in 2022 (Class II), Messrs.
+Lauer and Tune.
+If elected at the Annual Meeting, each nominee will serve until the 2025 Annual Meeting of Stockholders or until his respective successor is elected and qualified or, if sooner, until his death, resignation or removal.
 Messrs.
-Ross and Anstiss are not being nominated for election, nor has any director, executive officer or other listed officer of the Company been selected as a director, executive officer or other officer pursuant to any agreement or understanding with the Company or any other person.
+Lauer and Tune are not being nominated for election, nor has any director, executive officer or other listed officer of the Company been selected as a director, executive officer or other officer pursuant to any agreement or understanding with the Company or any other person.
 Messrs.
-Ross and Anstiss have indicated their willingness to continue to serve if elected and have consented to be named as nominees.
-Due to his relationship with our Investment Advisor, as discussed in more detail below, Mr. Ross is an "interested person" of the Company as defined in section 2 (a)(19) of the 1940 Act.
-Mr. Anstiss is not an "interested person" of the Company as defined in the 1940 Act.
+Lauer and Tune have indicated their willingness to continue to serve if elected and have consented to be named as nominees.
+Due to his relationship with our Investment Advisor, as discussed in more detail below, Mr. Lauer is an "interested person" of the Company as defined in section 2(a)(19) of the 1940 Act.
+Mr. Tune is not an "interested person" of the Company as defined in section 2(a)(19) of the 1940 Act.

 A stockholder can vote for or withhold his or her vote for each nominee.
-In the absence of instructions to the contrary, it is the intention of the persons named as proxies to vote each such proxy for the election of the nominees named below.
+In the absence of instructions to the contrary, it is the intention of the persons named as proxies to vote each such proxy for the election of the nominees named below in accordance with the recommendation of the Board of Directors.
 If either of the nominees should decline or be unable to serve as a director, it is intended that the proxy will be voted for the election of such person(s) who is nominated as a replacement.
-The Board of Directors has no reason to believe that the Class III director nominees named will be unable or unwilling to serve.
+The Board of Directors has no reason to believe that the Class II director nominees named will be unable or unwilling to serve.

 Certain of our directors who are also officers of the Company may serve as directors of, or on the boards of managers of, certain of our portfolio companies.
-In addition, the Board of Directors of Fidus Mezzanine Capital, L.P., or Fund I, a wholly-owned consolidated subsidiary licensed by the U.S. Small Business Administration as a small business investment company (an "SBIC") that has elected to be treated as a business development company ("BDC") under the 1940 Act, is composed of all of the Company's directors.
+In addition, the Board of Directors of Fidus Mezzanine Capital, L.P., or Fund I, a wholly-owned consolidated subsidiary that has elected to be treated as a business development company ("BDC") under the 1940 Act, is composed of all of the Company's directors.